img

 View all treatments

-For some people, the overwhelming feeling of anxiety can be just as tormenting as any physical pain, and because it often doesn’t carry any outward, obvious symptoms, many subjects are left to suffer in silence.
-However, it’s reassuring to know that you’re not alone (no matter how much it may feel otherwise) as anxiety affects around 40 million adults in the United States alone.
+An overwhelming feeling of anxiety can be just as tormenting as any physical pain, and because it often doesn’t carry any outward, obvious symptoms, you may be left to suffer in silence. it’s reassuring then to know that you’re not alone.
+Anxiety affects around 40 million adults in the United States alone.

 How bad should anxiety be before it requires medication?

-As a rule of thumb, if your anxiety is so intense, excessive, and persistent that it’s preventing you from functioning normally and going about your daily life as usual, then you may want to consider talking to your doctor about taking some sort of medication for it.
+As a rule of thumb, if your anxiety is so intense, excessive, and persistent that it interferes with your ability to function day to day, then you may want to talk to your doctor about taking medication.

 Here are the tell-tale signs that your anxiety may be getting out of hand: